-The best known of these units is probably the Army Commandos, which was originally formed in 1962 to perform special operations in Portuguese colonies.
+The best known of these units is probably the Army Commandos, initially formed in 1962 to perform special operations in Portuguese colonies.
 Army Commandos were best known for counterinsurgency operations in Africa.
 Portuguese Commandos proved very effective during the fighting in Mozambique and Angola, but after the end of the colonial conflicts, the Commandos were merged with the Portuguese airborne force.

 However, the Commandos were reactivated in 2002 as an independent Commando Battalion with two Commando Companies and a Training Company.
 In 2005, Commandos were deployed to Afghanistan.
 An additional Commando Company was also authorized.